ons-cherif/Covid19-New-Cases-Classification/README.md

 But, if this were our first project using Microsoft Azure, we just need to follow the below steps:<br>

 ### Create a Microsoft Azure account
-### Setup a Workspace:
+### Create a Workspace:

-As defined by the official documentation of Microsoft:
+As defined and shown within Microsoft's documentation: <br>
 > A Workspace is a fundamental resource for machine learning in Azure Machine Learning.
 You use a workspace to experiment, train, and deploy machine learning models. <br>
 > Each workspace is tied to an Azure subscription and resource group, and has an associated SKU.
 > -- <cite>[Microsoft Azure Worksapce][1]</cite>

+Actually, a workspace is the top-level resource needed to use all services within Microsoft Machine Learning.

+### Set up a Compute Instance:

+Once we created a workspace to hold all our experiments and trained models,

 ## Dataset